 Custom fields are defined globally for entier repository which can hold multiple databases.
 Mapping custom fields to extended properties however, is defined per database/documentation.
 This means that each database can use different names for extended properties, and for each database you can choose which properties you want to import.

 Importing extended properties

 To define custom field - extended properties mappings you need to enter advanced settings.
 You do it by checking Advanced settings option in the connection window.

 If you don't have any custom fields defined in your repository then next screen will show you empty list.

 If you want to import extended properties you need to define custom fields first.
 You can do it by clicking Define custom fields button.
 This will open configurator documented in separate article.
 Once you added custom fields to your repository you can now map extended properties.
 First, select which fields you want to import and then provide name of extended property for each.

 You can find out names of extended properties in your database with this SQL query:

 select distinct name from sys.extended_properties order by name

-Once defined, press next and continue with import or update.
-Extended properties will be imported to defined custom fields.
+Continue as usual, and the extended properties will be imported to defined custom fields.